SashaD826/Portfolio/README.md

 # Data Analyst Portfolio, Oleksandr Detsyk
 ## About me
 Greetings!
 I am Oleksandr.
-With a background in organic chemistry, I’ve used data to achieve precise experimental goals, from analyzing molecular structures to optimizing reaction conditions.
-This scientific training sharpened my analytical thinking, problem-solving, and ability to extract insights from complex datasets.
-Working with spectroscopic data and metrics like yield and purity deepened my knack for spotting patterns and ensuring accuracy.
-Transitioning to data analytics, I now channel this analytical mindset into transforming business data into clear, actionable insights.
+A data analyst with extensive experience in data analysis, data analytics and finance.

-This portfolio showcases my versatile expertise in data cleaning, data analysis, and data visualization, demonstrating my ability to transform raw data into meaningful, actionable insights.
+This portfolio showcases my versatile expertise in data cleaning, data analysis, quantatitive analysis, and data visualization, demonstrating my ability to transform raw data into meaningful, actionable insights.
 It features a collection of diverse projects that highlight my proficiency in uncovering critical business insights through meticulous data processing and strategic analysis.
-Each project reflects my skills in using various tools and instruments to create clear, impactful visualizations and track key performance indicators (KPIs).
+Each project reflects my skills in using various tools and instruments to create clear, impactful visualizations and track key performance indicators (KPIs) and create simulations that can improve business efficiency.

 ## Technical skills
 - SQL (postgreSQL, MySQL)